- What is Digital Transformation in Healthcare?

 A great example of patient portal technology use is the FollowMyHealth system.
 It enables patients to schedule appointments with specialists, check their prescriptions and health records, and share their health data easily.

-You are also likely to read- “How to recession proof your business using digital transformation solutions”.
+You may like reading: How to recession proof your business using digital transformation solutions

 Top Digital Transformation Trends in the Healthcare Sector

 Technology advancements and innovation are the driving force behind the digital transformation in healthcare.
 Digital technologies have become the future of the healthcare industry and are already revolutionizing the practice of medicine.
-They have incredibly improved operational effectiveness with respect to the guidelines of medical consideration.
-The change has fundamentally improved the general overall experience of healthcare providers and patients.
+They have incredibly improved operational efficiency with respect to the guidelines of medical consideration.
+The change has fundamentally improved the overall experience of healthcare providers and patients.
 Here are some popular healthcare digital transformation trends, progressively revolutionizing digital health startups and institutions.

 1. On-demand healthcare